immersive-web/layers/README.md

 const layer = await mediaLayerFactory.requestQuadVideoLayer(video, { layout: 'stereo-top-bottom' });
 ```

 This will then cause only the top half of the video to show to the left eye and the bottom half of the video to show to the right eye.
-If more complex layouts are required than are described by the `XRMediaLayout` enum then the video must be manually rendered using an `XRWebGLLayerFactory` layer instead.
+If more complex layouts are required than are described by the `XRLayerLayout` enum then the video must be manually rendered using an `XRWebGLLayerFactory` layer instead.

 ## Appendix A: Proposed IDL